The CASE

 FROM Orders;

 Here, the SQL command checks if the amount is greater than or equal to 400.
-If this condition is satisfied, a new column offer_price will contain the values that's equal to amount - amount*10/100
+If this condition is satisfied, a new column offer_price will contain the values equal to amount - amount*10/100

 .